Extradition

 a duly authenticated statement in writing setting out the conduct constituting the offence.

-Section 19(6) provides that subject to s 19(5) any document that is duly authenticated is admissible in the proceedings.
+Section 19(6) provides that, subject to s 19(5), any document that is duly authenticated is admissible in the proceedings.

 Section 19(8) allows the proof of any matter or the admission of any document in the proceedings in accordance with any other law of the Commonwealth or any law of a State or Territory.

-record in writing the extradition offence or extradition offences in relation to which the magistrate has determined that the person is eligible for surrender and make a copy of the record available to the person and to the Attorney-General.
+record in writing the extradition offence or extradition offences in relation to which the magistrate or judge has determined that the person is eligible for surrender and make a copy of the record available to the person and to the Attorney-General.

 Legal considerations regarding s 19